Lesson 3

 Okay, keep this 50 rupee note and give me back my 2 rupee.

-19. Ma sanga kujura chaina.
+sanga kujura chaina.
 Tapai sanga tin ruapaya chha?

 Chha